cmdruid/bitcoin-programming/assignments/04_Final_Hackathon_Project.md

 ## RPC / REST Interface

 A great way to build on top of Bitcoin and Lightning is to write programs that use the RPC interface.
-Check out more information [here](../resources/rpc-interface.md).
+Check out an example of how to make RPC calls in the [slide presentation here](../slides/bitcoin-transactions-workshop.pdf).
+There is sample code on how to make API calls to Bitcoin Core [located here](../contrib/python/lib/rpc.py).

+You can find more information on how to use the RPC interface for Bitcoin (and for LND) in the [resources listed here](../resources/rpc-interface.md).

 ## API Resources

-Another great way to build on top of Bitcoin and Lightning is to use public APIs.
-Check out which public APIs are available [here](../resources/rpc-interface.md).
+Another great way to build on top of Bitcoin and Lightning is to use publicly available APIs.
+You can check out a few public APIs that are available in the [resources listed here](../resources/external-apis.md).

 ## Project Templates